 While your attorney can guide you throughout your car crash claim, your treating physician and medical team provides the care you need to recover.
 That said, your attorney can help you understand how to discuss your injuries with your doctor and the rest of your medical team.
 Your doctor documents your complaints, diagnosis and treatments in your medical records for each of your appointments.
 So your medical records can be useful in showing how your preexisting injuries have worsened.

-Common Mistakes Made By Victims With Prior Injuries
+Common Mistakes Made By Victims With Preexisting Injuries

 Accident victims, typically in shock after a collision, may make damaging mistakes at the accident scene, like admitting fault.
 Those with preexisting medical conditions or prior injuries may make additional mistakes early on that could also cause damage to their claim by: